Working with wood has been a pleasant diversion from Dale's computer career and is an interest he learned from his father, a cabinet maker.

 - All boards were cut to length and laid out to confirm fit prior to assembly.
 Width and height are about the same as the old steps, but each step is four inches deeper.
 This makes a much more stable platform from which to negotiate spa entry and exit, especially if someone has balance or leg problems.

 This design is fairly simple and looks good (I think) with redwood.
-With pressure treated wood, it might not look as good.
+With pressure- treated wood, it might not look as good.
 I was trying to make efficient use of the four boards, so there are some gaps in the sides.
-These gaps are actually an improvement over the old factory-made steps, because leaves and other things would blow underneath the steps and become trapped very easily.
+These gaps are actually an improvement over the old factory-made steps, because leaves and other debris would blow underneath the steps and become trapped very easily.
 It was hard to get the stuff out even with a leaf blower without moving the steps.
 The new steps have passed the leaf blower test.

 2x8x8 top choice redwood

 2x4x8 top choice redwood

 Dimensional lumber is specified in three dimensions, in units of inches x inches x feet, where the standard inch values are nominal.

 For the dimensions specified in inches, the actual dimension will usually be about one half inch less than the corresponding nominal value.
 The dimension specified in feet should be accurate.